tryvocalcat/vocalcat-api/meetnearme.md

 #### Query Parameters

 - `socialName`: The name of the social network for which you want the OAuth URL.
 Supported platforms: "facebook", "linkedin".
+- `callbackUrl`: (Optional).
+If provided vocalcat will redirect back to this url.
+Vocalcat won't check for the validity of the url.
+If not provided Vocalcat will show a default confirmation message and the user needs to close the window.

 #### Headers